rabbi-lion/borderlands-goty-enhanced-startup-fix/README.md

 ## Notes

-A game update (unlikely) or Steam file verification may restore the original launcher and require the workaround to be applied again.
+A game update or Steam file verification may restore the original launcher and require the workaround to be applied again.

 ## License